 Important developments occur during the last few weeks of pregnancy.
 Babies need every week inside the womb to grow and develop, inside and out.2,4,5 Regardless of birth weight, babies born early are also more likely to be re-hospitalized.8

-It’s important to know and understand the risk factors for preterm birth.
-Preterm births are sometimes unexpected.
-Some women may have an early delivery due to a medical situation, whereas others have a greater chance of preterm birth due to known risk factors.1,2
+It's important to know and understand the risk factors for preterm birth.
+Preterm birth is often unexpected.
+Some women may have an early delivery due to a medical situation, and sometimes one may have a greater chance of preterm birth due to known risk factors.1,2